9dots/tech-and-tape/t&t/pixelbots/emoji/lesson-plans/lesson-1/lesson.md

   - Add four code blocks.
   - Insert an additional code block between their first and second code blocks.
   - Delete all of the blocks one by one.
 Then try using four different blocks.
   - Continue experimenting.
-See what else you can make your PixelBot do by writing code.
+What else can you make the bot do by writing code.
+  - Delete all the paint blocks and click Check.

 <note>![slides](./images/pair.png)</note>